 Even the most upstanding and honest taxpayer can be selected for an audit.

-A tax audit or IRS audit refers to the process where the Internal Revenue Service (IRS) reviews the financial information on a taxpayer’s tax return, such as income and deductions, for accuracy.
-In many cases, the IRS only needs more information to back up or clarify the numbers on your tax return.
+An audit refers to the process where the Internal Revenue Service (IRS) reviews the financial information on a taxpayer’s tax return, such as income and deductions, for accuracy.
+In many cases, they only need more information to back up or clarify the numbers on your return.

-Understanding the tax audit process is an effective way of alleviating some of those fears associated with being selected.
-Here’s a comprehensive guide to understanding and preparing for an IRS audit should you ever be selected.
+Understanding the process is an effective way of alleviating some of those fears associated with being selected.
+Here’s a comprehensive guide for a painless tax season and how to understand and prepare for this process should you ever be selected.

 What triggers an IRS audit?

-There are certain red flags that trigger an IRS audit.
-The two items that trigger audits the most are unreported income and reporting an excessive amount of deductions.
+There are certain red flags that trigger an audit.
+The two items that trigger audits the most are unreported revenue and reporting an excessive amount of deductions.

-Since the IRS gets copies of your Form W-2s and 1099s, they can do a crosscheck to ensure that all of your income reported on these forms matches the information reported on your tax return.
-An audit can be triggered if there is a mismatch.
+Since the IRS gets copies of your Form W-2s and 1099s, they can do a crosscheck to ensure that all of your taxable revenue reported on these forms matches the information reported on your tax return.
+A red flag can be triggered if there is a mismatch.

 2. Taking the home office deduction

-The home office deduction can be taken by those who are self-employed.
+This deduction can be taken by those who are self-employed.
 However, the IRS examines this deduction closely.
-In order to claim this deduction, you must use the area that you are claiming as a home office exclusively for your business, and your home must be your principal place of business.
-You can deduct expenses such as homeowners insurance, mortgage interest, renters insurance, and utilities based on the area used as a home office, or you can deduct $5 per square foot of your home office for up to a maximum of 300 square feet.
-Be sure to keep records of all of these home office expenses and be prepared to prove that this space is used exclusively for business purposes.
+In order to claim this deduction, you must use the area that you are claiming exclusively for your business, and your home must be your principal place of business.
+You can deduct expenses such as homeowners insurance, mortgage interest, renters insurance, and utilities based on the area used as your business office, or you can deduct $5 per square foot for up to a maximum of 300 square feet.
+Be sure to keep records of all of these expenses and be prepared to prove that this space is used exclusively for business purposes.

 3. Reporting several years of business losses